rust-lang/rfcs/text/0000-let-expression.md

 ```

 ## Combining with `!`
-If we negate a bool expression, all of its PBs become NB (Negative binding) and
+If we negate a bool expression, all of its normal bindings (which we now call positive binding or PB) become NB (Negative binding) and
 its NBs become PB.
 NBs behavior in `&&` and `||` is reversed.
 In `&&` they should
 be equal and in `||` they will be merged.

 ## Consuming bool expressions
 If we consume a bool expression in anything other than bool operators (such as
-function calls or assignments or match expressions) it would lose its PBs and NBs.
+function calls or assignments or match expressions) it would lose its bindings.
 ```rust
 let bar = Some(Foo(4));
 assert!((let Some(x) = bar) && (let Foo(y) = x) && y > 2);